sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/digitalocean.md

 ## Storage and Backups

 The [Sourcegraph Docker Compose definition](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) uses [Docker volumes](https://docs.docker.com/storage/volumes/) to store its data.
-These volumes are stored at `/var/lib/docker/volumes` by [default on Linux](https://docs.docker.com/storage/#choose-the-right-type-of-mount).
-There are a few different back ways to backup this data:
+The script above [configures Docker](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) to store all Docker data on the additional block storage volume that was attached to the droplet (mounted at `/mnt/docker-data` - the volumes themselves are stored under `/mnt/docker-data/volumes`) There are a few different ways to backup this data:

 * (**recommended**) The most straightfoward method to backup this data is to [snapshot the entire `/mnt/docker-data` block storage volume on an automatic scheduled basis](https://www.digitalocean.com/docs/images/snapshots/).